 Do not underestimate the toxicity of oleander when ingested.
 As we’ve mentioned, eating just one leaf can kill an adult.
 Just consuming a small piece of a leaf can be fatal, as can using the stems as skewers for food.
+So it doesn’t matter which part of the plant.
 Even honey made from oleander flowers is poisonous.

-Oleander is poisonous because it contains two cardiac glycosides called oleandroside and nerioside.
+Oleander is poisonous because oleandrin contains two cardiac glycosides called oleandroside and nerioside.
 These dangerous compounds are present throughout the entire plant, from flowers and branches to seeds, flowers, and even the nectar in flowers.
-(Children have died simply from chewing on an oleander leaf or from sucking the nectar from the flowers.)
+(The lethal dose is quite small, and children have died simply from chewing on an oleander leaf or from sucking the nectar from the flowers.)

-Symptoms of oleander poisoning due to ingestion include diarrhea, dizziness, irregular heartbeat, nausea, serious stomach pain, vomiting, and weakness.
+Symptoms of oleander poisoning due to ingestion include diarrhea, dizziness, drowsiness and lethargy, nausea, serious stomach pain, vomiting, visual disturbances, confusion and weakness.
+It can also cause cardiac abnormalities such as cardiac arrhythmias and irregular heartbeat.
 The pupils of the eyes may also be dilated if oleander has been consumed.
 The most serious symptoms include respiratory paralysis, coma, and even death.
-Contact your doctor if you believe someone has oleander poisoning.
+Contact your doctor or go to the emergency room if you believe someone has oleander poisoning.

-In addition to being poisonous to humans, oleander is also toxic to pets.
+In addition to being poisonous to humans, oleander is also toxic to pets and livestock, including cattle.
 Symptoms of ingestion in animals include colic, diarrhea which may contain blood, difficulty breathing or shallow breathing, loss of coordination, and sweating.
 Animals that have consumed oleander may have muscle tremors or not be able to stand up.
 Contact your veterinarian immediately if you suspect your pet has consumed oleander.

-Oleander is a gorgeous plant, but because it is so toxic, we do not recommend growing it in households with children or pets.
+Oleander is a gorgeous plant that you’ll often see in places like Texas and California, but because it is so toxic, we do not recommend growing it in households with children or pets.
 Some people find the risk outweighs the benefits even in households made up solely of adults.